Updated: May 6, 2025

 Lisbon is a hot real estate market, and therefore, finding a place that fits your requirements is no small feat.
 It’s also not easy to know whether the place you have chosen is priced correctly for the area, has a good value per square meter, and is in a safe and prosperous neighborhood.

-Many expats move to Portugal and work remotely from their home country, which means their salary goes a lot further in a relatively cheap city to live in, like Lisbon – although prices are increasing.
-Many companies embracing remote work have furthered enhanced interest in expats moving to Portugal, as there is more flexibility with workers able to work from anywhere.
+Portuguese salaries are considerably lower than those of the USA, the UK, and many other European countries.
+Many expats move to Portugal and work remotely from their home country, which means their salary goes a lot further.
+Companies embracing remote work have further enhanced interest in expats moving to Portugal, as there is more flexibility with workers able to work from anywhere.

-With this said Lisbon has become a tech capital in its own right, with many international startups and tech companies now calling Portugal home.
+With this said, Lisbon has become a tech capital in its own right, with many international startups and tech companies now calling Portugal home.
 This is exemplified by Web Summit, the largest tech festival in the world, which relocated to Lisbon in 2016.
-This new entrepreneurial buzz in the city brings with it many new opportunities for foreign residents looking for work in the city.
-There is now an abundance of world-class co-working spaces that can be found in Lisbon.

 Cost of living in Lisbon